 SIAS's consolidated network currently consists of 913 km of tolled motorways in Italy, corresponding to approximately 17% of Italy's motorways, and comprising several essential transport links, mainly located in the north-west of Italy, connecting major cities within the area and providing access between provincial and rural areas.
 In May 2015, SIAS was also awarded the concession for the motorway A21 Piacenza-Cremona-Brescia (ACP) and the junction to Fiorenzuola D'Arda (PC).
-The 88.6 km stretch has a significant strategic importance for SIAS, being the continuation of the motorway stretch Torino-Alessandria-Piacenza, currently operated by its subsidiary SATAP S.p.A, and will bring SIAS's consolidated network length to 1,001 km upon financial close.
+The 88.6 km stretch has a significant strategic importance for SIAS, being the continuation of the motorway stretch Torino-Alessandria-Piacenza, currently operated by its subsidiary SATAP S.p.A, and will bring SIAS's consolidated network length to 1,001 km.
+The new 25-year concession agreement related to ACP was finalised in May 2017 and SIAS is expected to formally start operating the asset in early 2018.